 The Cramps made 12 albums which rarely troubled the chart compilers, but always remained a serious draw on the live circuit, and were regarded as one of the acts from that era who retained their credibility.

 Lux and Ivy knew their old Rock & Roll 45’s, even if at times (Ricky Nelson‘s Lonesome Town for example) their treatment bordered on the criminally insane.

 Given their ghoulish image, they were also the kind of group in whose vicinity rumours always found fertile soil: In 1987 there were allegations that Lux had died of a heroin overdose.
 The (false) rumours were strong enough to bring half a dozen wreaths to the singer’s door.

-Lux Interior eventually died in 2009 at a hospital in Glendale, California, from a pre-existing heart condition.
+Lux Interior eventually died on 4 February 2009 at a hospital in Glendale, California, from a pre-existing heart condition.
 He was 62.

 Longtime drummer Nick Knox (born Nicholas Stephanoff) died in June 2018, aged 60.

 Candy del Mar